pngised/no-category-base-wpml/readme.txt

 Tested up to: 3.1
 Stable tag: trunk

-This plugin removes the mandatory 'Category Base' from your category permalinks (e.g. `/category/my-category/` to `/my-category/`).
-It is compatible with WPML installations.
+This plugin removes the mandatory 'Category Base' from your category permalinks.
+It is compatible with WPML plugin.

 == Description ==